matterxleben/Finding-Nemo/README.md

 - NumPy
 - Jupyter

-### Objective:
-Multi-label classification identifying multiple marine organisms in an image

 ### Input Data:
 Raw image data (5950 images), annotations for 290 fine-grained categories, mapping of fine grained categories to one of 20 super-categories, and species metadata